thevisad/DayZ-Private-master/README.md

  - MySQL Server 5.x with TCP/IP Networking enabled
  - Microsoft Visual C++ 2010 Redistributable (http://www.microsoft.com/en-us/download/details.aspx?id=8328)
  - Microsoft .NET Framework 4 Client Profile (http://www.microsoft.com/download/en/details.aspx?id=24872)
+ - The decimal separator on the server running MySQL MUST BE a period.
+If it is a comma, vehicle spawning (at least) will not work correctly.

 Directories
 =====